Frequently Asked Questions

 - Do I need to be an undergraduate business major or have a bachelor’s degree in business to apply?

 All Undergraduate degrees are acceptable for the MBA Program.
 You do not need to have a business Undergraduate degree.
 However, there are other prerequisites you will need to complete as part of the MBA degree.
-Please see the Academics page for details.
+Please see the Prerequisites Page for details.

 - Does the MBA Program offer full-time spring admission?